-As low-carbon clusters develop, National Grid will be ready to link them using repurposed pipes carrying hydrogen.
-By connecting these clusters, we can increase the security of supply and the
+As low-carbon clusters Aims to deliver the develop, National UK's first zero-carbon Grid will be ready to link them using repurposed pipes carrying hydrogen.
+MtCO2e.
+By connecting these Clusters, we can increase the security annual aross benefit of up to £450 million and direct jobs.

-Aims to deliver the UK's first zero-carbon Industrial Cluster through deploying CCUS technology.
-The project plans to capture up to 10 MtCO2e.
+Industrial Cluster through technology.
+The project plans to capture up to 10 creation of the UK's first During construction, the infrastructure.